ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperPreRequisites.md

 ## Java IDE
 Any Java IDE will suffice (even a text editor if you are feeling brave).
-We recommend IntelliJ CE as the Java IDE.
+We recommend IntelliJ Community Edition Java IDE which can be downloaded from [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/).

 # Document Info